jlevy/og-equity-compensation/README.md

   that employees work to increase the *future* value of the company.
   At its best, this philosophy fosters an environment of teamwork and a “rising tides lift all boats” mentality.
-  As we’ll talk more about during our chapter on [negotiations](#offers-and-negotiations), the amount of equity you’re offered usually reflects both your past or current contribution to the company and your commitment to the company in the future.
+  As we’ll [discuss later](#offers-and-negotiations), the amount of equity you’re offered usually reflects both your past or current contribution to the company and your commitment to the company in the future.
 - To reduce the company’s spending on cash compensation:
   By giving equity, a company can often pay less cash to employees now, with the hope of rewarding them later, and put that money toward other investments or operating expenses.